isovector/talks/agda/setup.md

 This will take about 30 minutes.
 If everything was successful, you should now have `agda` on your PATH.

+*You do not need to install the standard library for this talk.*

 ## Editor Integration